noble-commerce/module-pay2-pix/README.md

 ## Configuration

 To configure the payment gateway module, access the store admin and go to "Stores" > "Configuration" > "Sales" > "Payment Methods".
-Open the "Pay2 Pix Gateway" section and fill data as required.
+Open the "Pay2 Pix Gateway" section and fill in data as required.

+- This module requires that customer tax vat or address vat ID field are enabled to customers fill the CPF/CNPJ value.
+- You also must configure the address lines to 4 - the last line must be the complement field.